aakankshajain/OnlineLibrarySystem/java_technologies_overview/angularJS.md

 # AngularJS

 AngularJS is a framework which can be used to extend the features of HTML.
-It contain multiple java script files.
+It is a kind of library which is written in java script.

 AngularJS can be added in an HTML file using "<script>" tag.